 - nil? false?

 - or treat link-local, site-local (deprecated), unique-local as true?

 - The name “ipv4_private?” is clear that the method returns false on IPv6 addresses.

-Updated by herwin (Herwin W) about 3 years ago
+Updated by herwin (Herwin W) over 5 years ago

 IPv6 has a private range too: d00::/8 (RFC 4193)

 Also, there are more IP ranges that have been reserved for special use (there's an overview on https://en.wikipedia.org/wiki/Reserved_IP_addresses).
 I think it would be better to make 1 method that can return a pre-defined symbol of that range if the IP address is in that range.
 Otherwise, there would be an explosion in the number of IP addresses.

 Updated by shyouhei (Shyouhei Urabe) over 5 years ago

 As far as I understand RFC4193 never defines its range being "private".
 There also are other private-ish address ranges e.g. fd00::/8.
 And what about v4-mapped v6 addresses?
 IPv6's situation is complicated (at least to me).
 I'd suggest OP to leave IPv6 situations untouched.

 Updated by knu (Akinori MUSHA) almost 4 years ago